mdlog/alethea-network/README.md

 sleep 30
 linera wallet show
 ```
-✅ Conway: Block height increases (other users' transactions)
+✅ Block height should increase even without your activity (other users' transactions on Conway)
-❌ Localhost: Block height stays the same (only your transactions)

 ---